 Most people spend a lot of time in their cars.
 Whether you’re driving to work, taking a road trip, or running errands, chances are you’re behind the wheel for at least an hour each day.
 While spending long hours in a car can be convenient, it can also be dangerous.
 If you’re involved in a car crash, it’s important to know your rights and what steps to take next.
 In this blog post, we’ll discuss how to protect your rights after a road crash and what to do if you’re injured.

 If you’re involved in a car crash, there’s a good chance you’ll be injured.
 The most common injuries from car crashes include:

 - Whiplash: This is an injury to the neck and shoulders that occurs when the head is suddenly jerked forward or backward.
-Whiplash symptoms can manifest as neck pain, headaches, dizziness, and fatigue.
+Whiplash symptoms can manifest as neck and lower back pain after a car accident, including headaches, dizziness, and fatigue.